pivotal/docs-tap/scc/ootb-supply-chain-testing-scanning.hbs.md

 As mentioned in the prerequisites section, this example builds on the previous Out of the Box Supply Chain examples, so only additions are included here.

-To ensure that you have configured the namespace correctly, it is important that the namespace has the objects that you configured in the other supply chain setups:
+To ensure that you configured the namespace correctly, it is important that the namespace has the objects that you configured in the other supply chain setups:

 - **registries secrets**: Kubernetes secrets of type